Aranayan is the god of creating, light, birth, truth, water, discovery, and Art.

 - Use of poison

-- Some groups ban weapons that spill blood and have no other use but killing
+- Some sects ban weapons that spill blood and have no other use but killing

 - Destruction without purpose

 - When worshipers do not revel in the blessings of all the lords of light

 - Anything that promotes the Lords of Darkness

 - Denying one’s faith in Aranayan